jonnyhoeven/justme.dev/blog/logseq.md

 outline: deep
 intro: |
     Logseq is a privacy-focused, open-source note-taking application that aims to secure your notes from prying eyes, a common goal for many online note apps.
-It is a hidden gem in the Tools for Thought space, providing a powerful platform for structuring projects and staying on top of management tasks.
+It's a hidden gem in the Tools for Thought space, providing a powerful platform for structuring projects and staying on top of management tasks.
 fetchReadme: false
 editLink: true